lkm1110/artyard/docs/PRIVACY_POLICY.md

 - Right to data portability
 - Right to object to processing
 - Right to lodge a complaint with a supervisory authority
-- Contact our Data Protection Officer: dpo@artyard.app
+- Contact our Data Protection Officer: artyard2025@gmail.com

 ### For California Residents (CCPA):
 - Right to know what personal information is collected